Why do we put candles on a birthday cake?

 I think I’d pass out if this monster was covered in candles that I had to blow out!
 Thankfully, rules about having the EXACT same number of candles as years you’ve been on this planet have relaxed a bit, which will also save you and your frosting from having a meltdown.

-You don’t have to use this year’s birthday candle wish to ask for an Anges cake at your next birthday, life’s too short, you can contact us and order one now with delivery in London and Surrey!
+No need to waste a birthday wish on a cake - just order one now.
+We’ll even throw in a cake sparkler, so you can enjoy the drama without the spit.
 We also recommend the not-so-subtle heavy hint dropping to your nearest and dearest.
 Just tell them to search for ‘Anges birthday cake’ and they’ll find us.
 And what's even better, we include a cake sparkler with every birthday cake.
 It's on us :)

 Leave a comment (all fields required)